 If your baby is crying for a long time and may be sick, call the doctor right away.

-Once your baby is home, you will soon develop a routine for taking care of her.
-Do your best, ask for help, and talk to the doctor and nurse if you have any questions or concerns about your new arrival.
+Once your baby is home, you will soon develop a routine.
+Do your best, ask for help, and talk to the doctor or nurse if you have any questions or concerns about your new arrival.